What types of gambling are legal in Oregon?

 - Poker clubs (approved and licensed by local jurisdictions)

-- Sports betting (mobile through state lottery, live at tribal casinos)
+- Sports betting (online sports betting via DraftKings, retail sportsbooks at tribal casinos)

 - Bingo, raffles, casino nights and poker tournaments (registered charities)

 Daily fantasy sports apps appear to be legal in Oregon.
-There is no law that addresses the games either way.
+No law addresses the games either way.
 Major daily fantasy sports companies like FanDuel, DraftKings, Fantasy Draft and Yahoo all accept players from Oregon.
 Online poker and casino games are illegal in Oregon.

 Sports betting launched in 2019 in Oregon.
 It did not require a change in state law.
 The lottery operates the monopoly mobile betting app.
 It already had the ability to offer sports betting legally through powers given to it to create the old Sports Action parlay betting program, which was live in the 1990’s.
 Oregon was exempted from the now-nullified Professional and Amateur Sports Protection act due to these games.
 Most forms of sports wagers are permitted in Oregon.
 College sports are an exception.
 These are not permitted at any of the state’s sports betting service.
 Oregon sports bettors must be at least 21 years of age.

-Mobile horseracing was created through the Horseracing act of 1978.
+Mobile horse racing was created through the Horseracing act of 1978.
 This allowed interstate wagering on races as the technology became available.
-Horse players must be at least 18 years old.
+Horse bettors must be at least 18 years old.

 There are no laws that cover daily fantasy sports in Oregon.
 The operators claim these contests fall under the state’s skill game exception.
 This remains unchallenged and the games appear to be legal.
 The minimum age to play daily fantasy sports in Oregon in 18.